yguitton/training-material/topics/contributing/tutorials/github-contribution/tutorial.md

 ---
 layout: tutorial_hands_on

-title: "Contributing with GitHub via command-line"
+title: "Contributing the Galaxy Training Network with GitHub"
 questions:
   - "How can I contribute to an open-source project with GitHub?"
   - "What is the GitHub flow?"